gcxchange-gcechange/SCW_Admin-V2/README.md

   - Add the webpart to your tenant app store
 - Approve the web API permissions
 - Add the Webpart to a page
-- Modify the property pane according to your requirements

 ## Disclaimer